Pentium III: Katmai

 The first Pentium III variant was the Katmai (Intel product code 80525).
 It was a further development of the Deschutes Pentium II.
 The Pentium III saw an increase of 2 million transistors over the Pentium II.
 The differences were the addition of execution units and SSE instruction support, and an improved L1 cache controller (the L2 cache controller was left unchanged, as it would be fully redesigned for Coppermine anyway), which were responsible for the minor performance improvements over the "Deschutes" Pentium IIs.
-It was first released at speeds of 450 and 500 MHz in February 1999.
-Two more versions were released: 550 MHz on May 17 and 600 MHz on August 2.
-On September 27 Intel released the 533B and 600B running at 533 & 600 MHz respectively.
-The 'B' suffix indicated that it featured a 133 MHz FSB, instead of the 100 MHz FSB of prior models.
+It was first released at speeds of 450 and 500 MHz on February 28, 1999.
+Two more versions were released: 550 MHz on May 17, 1999, and 600 MHz on August 2, 1999.
+On September 27, 1999, Intel released the 533B and 600B running at 533 & 600 MHz respectively.
+The 'B' suffix indicated that it featured a 133 MT/s FSB, instead of the 100 MT/s FSB of prior models.

 The Katmai contains 9.5 million transistors, not including the 512 Kbytes L2 cache (which adds 25 million transistors), and has dimensions of 12.3 mm by 10.4 mm (128 mm2).
-It is fabricated in Intel's P856.5 process, a 0.25 micrometre complementary metal–oxide–semiconductor (CMOS) process with five levels of aluminum interconnect.
+It is fabricated in Intel's P856.5 process, a 250 nm complementary metal–oxide–semiconductor (CMOS) process with five levels of aluminum interconnect.
 The Katmai used the same slot-based design as the Pentium II but with the newer Slot 1 Single Edge Contact Cartridge (SECC) 2 that allowed direct CPU core contact with the heat sink.
 There have been some early models of the Pentium III with 450 and 500 MHz packaged in an older SECC cartridge intended for original equipment manufacturers (OEMs).

 A notable stepping level for enthusiasts was SL35D.
 This version of Katmai was officially rated for 450 MHz, but often contained cache chips for the 600 MHz model and thus usually can run at 600 MHz.